Rothfive/Tortoise_cloud/Training.md

 If you check `Verbose Console Output`, *all* output from the training process gets forwarded to the console window on the right until training starts.
 This output is buffered, up to the `Console Buffer Size` specified (for example, the last eight lines if 8).

-If you bump up the `Keep X Previous States` above 0, it will keep the last X number of saved models and training states, and clean up the rest on training start, and every save. **!**NOTE**!** I did not extensively test this, only on test data, and it did not nuke my saves.
-I don't expect it to happen, but be wary.
+If you bump up the `Keep X Previous States` above 0, it will keep the last X number of saved models and training states, and clean up the rest on training start, and every save.

-**!**Linux only**!**: If you're looking to use multiple GPUs, set how many GPUs you have in the `GPUs` field, and it will leverage distrubted training.
-* **!**NOTE**!**: this is experimental.
-It seems to train so far, and both my 6800XTs have a load on them, but I'm not too sure of the exact specifics.

 If everything is done right, you'll see a progress bar and some helpful metrics.
-Below that, is a graph of the total GPT loss rate.
+Below that, is a graph of the loss rates.

 After every `print rate` iterations, the loss rate will update and get reported back to you.
 This will update the graph below with the current loss rate.
 This is useful to see how "ready" your model/finetune is.
-The general rule of thumb is the lower, the better.
-I used to swear by values around `0.15` and `0.1`, but I've had nicer results when it's lower.
-But be wary, as this *may* be grounds for overfitment, as is the usual problem with training/finetuning.
+However, there doesn't seem to be a "one-size-fits-all" value for what loss rate you should aim at.
+I've had some finetunes benefit a ton more from sub 0.01 loss rates, while others absolutely fried after 0.5 (although, it entirely depends on how low of a learning rate you have, rather than haphazardly quick-training it).

 If something goes wrong, please consult the output, as, more than likely, you've ran out of memory.